TomFrost/Squiss/README.md

 The body of the SQS message, unwrapped from the SNS metadata wrapper (if `unwrapSns` was specified in the constructor), and JSON-parsed (if `msgFormat: 'json'` was specified in the constructor).
 Otherwise the body will just be a string.

 #### message.del()
 Deletes the message from SQS.
-Either this or `message.keep()` _must_ be called on each message Quiss delivers in order to maintain an accurate inFlight count.
+Either this or `message.keep()` _must_ be called on each message Squiss delivers in order to maintain an accurate inFlight count.

 #### message.keep()
 Instructs Squiss that you're not planning to delete a message, but it should no longer be considered "in-flight".
 Either this or `message.keep()` _must_ be called on each message Quiss delivers in order to maintain an accurate inFlight count.